-1. Written documentation must be submitted/recorded for each incidence of absence within ten (10) school days of the
+1. Written documentation must be submitted/recorded for each incidence of absence within ten (10) school days of the student's return to school.
+An incidence of absence is considered consecutive days of absence.

 - 2. The first nine (9) days of absence will be excused upon receipt of a note confirming the absence from the student's parent/guardian, a signed note from a school official that spoke in person with the parent/guardian regarding the absence, or a note confirming the absence by the school nurse or licensed medical professional, as appropriate. - 3.
-For the student's 10^{th} absence and all absences thereafter, documentation of the absence must be submitted and must include the reason for the absence and the following additional information: - a. student illness: (1) signed note from a medical professional, who may be the school nurse, who has evaluated the student confirming the absence and giving an expected return date; or (2) signed note from school nurse who has spoken with the student's medical professional and confirmed the absence, including the date and location of the consultation. - b. observance of a religious holiday - c. mandated court appearance: (1) police summons, (2) a subpoena, (3) a notice to appear, (4) a signed note from a court official, or (5) other official written documentation of the legal requirement to appear in court - d. funeral or death in the family, or other emergency beyond the control of the student's family.
+For the student's 10th absence and all absences thereafter, documentation of the absence must be submitted and must include the reason for the absence and the following additional information: - a. student illness: (1) signed note from a medical professional, who may be the school nurse, who has evaluated the student confirming the absence and giving an expected return date; or (2) signed note from school nurse who has spoken with the student's medical professional and confirmed the absence, including the date and location of the consultation. - b. observance of a religious holiday - c. mandated court appearance: (1) police summons, (2) a subpoena, (3) a notice to appear, (4) a signed note from a court official, or (5) other official written documentation of the legal requirement to appear in court - d. funeral or death in the family, or other emergency beyond the control of the student's family.
 Written documentation must be provided explaining the nature of the emergency. - e. extraordinary educational opportunity: written pre-approval from school administration - f. lack of transportation normally provided by a district other than the one the student attends